Skip to content

 Configuring MinIO for TLS

-If you wish to secure the communications between client systems and the MinIO server with HTTPS when you need to obtain or create a TLS certificate and configure MinIO to use that certificate
+If you want to secure the communications between client systems and the MinIO server with HTTPS, you'll need to obtain or create a TLS certificate and configure MinIO to use that certificate.

 Make a Certificate Configuration File